AvrahamBi/Flight-Anomalies-web-app/README.md

 ## General info
-This project is a Flight Web based Research Tool.
+This project is a Web based Flight Research Tool.
-This project was built with two main libraries, "Express" for the server side and "React" for the client side.
+This project was built with two main libraries, "Express" for server side and "React" for client side.

 ![](https://i2.paste.pics/C77JW.png?trs=475c231022680624d5590487b5db54382c3c1bd4cf6636753bc4d2d0f400a67e)